paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/methods.md

 Example Fault Tree of system with two component working in series.
 ```

-For the calculation the same rules apply as for RBD, thus [Equation 4.1](syst_equation4_1) and [Equation 4.2](syst_equation4_2) are to be used to calculate reliability or failure probability of the fault tree shown in Figure   12 -10.
+For the calculation the same rules apply as for RBD, thus Eq. {eq}`Equation 7.1` and Eq. {eq}`Equation 7.2` are to be used to calculate reliability or failure probability of the fault tree shown in Figure   12 -10.
 A combination of AND and OR gate, which would correspond to combination of serial and parallel arrangement in RBD is shown in {numref}`Figure 7.11`.
 The calculation is done similar to RBD by decomposition.

 (syst_figure4_11)=
 ```{figure} ../../picture/figure4_11.png